 Program Goals

-- Design lessons and courses that address appropriate development of students’ thinking, feeling, and willing (cognition, affect, and behavior).
+- Design lessons and courses that address appropriate development of your students’ thinking, feeling, and willing (cognition, affect, and behavior).

 - Teach creatively, regardless of subject matter, to enliven and support student learning and human development in developmentally appropriate ways.